 What is Big Data?

-Big Data is a broad, popular and evolving term for the extremely large amount of structured, semi-structured and unstructured (non-structured) data sets, which can be analyzed using special software and techniques in order to find patterns, trends, and associations of human behaviors and interactions.
+Big Data is a broad, popular and evolving term for the extremely large amount of structured, semi-structured and unstructured (non-structured) datasets, which can be analyzed using special software and techniques in order to find patterns, trends, and associations of human behaviors and interactions.
 In true sense, it is much more than data; it is about insights and impacts and hence it is massive and messy.
 It has got the potential for solving business problems and creating new business opportunities.
+Companies that are willing to transform digitally will find themselves in good stead to progress and capitalize on further opportunities to expand in the future.
+Finding out more about cloud transformation framework might be a good starting point.

 What is Big Data Analytics?